 Meanwhile, in another corner of the room……………………

 Lazarus(Howard): Look at our “noble” Caesar (Gillard), parading in like she owns the place.
 I wouldn’t get too comfortable if I was her.
 You know, she’s got the unmitigated gall to take credit for all the good economic groundwork I did in making our Utopian Republic the envy of the world.62 Why, people came across treacherous oceans in leaky boats just for the opportunity to live in Rome, such was the standard of living here under my stewardship.
-That was until I put a stop to them coming, that is!63 Now, she’s making a complete dog’s breakfast out of her “glorious” Empire.
+Of course, that was only until I put a stop to them coming, that is!63 Now, she’s making a complete dog’s breakfast out of her “glorious” Empire.
 Even the fleas and the rodents have thought better of it and are leaving by every means possible.
 Soon, Rome will be the one sending out boatloads full of Carbonis refugees, heading for any lands that will take them, if this level of shambolic mismanagement keeps up!
-Green Utopia indeed, what an oxymoron!
+Green Utopia, indeed; What an oxymoron!

-Marcus Antonius(Abbott): Yes, I know.
-Look fellas, I’ve consulted Gallupus,64 and I firmly believe that we have the majority of popular support behind us right now.
+Marcus Antonius(Abbott): Yes, I know what you mean, Lazarus.
+I certainly share those sentiments. (pauses) Look fellas, I’ve jus t been consulting Gallupus,64 and I firmly believe that we have the majority of popular support behind us right now.
 You and I both know that this Carbonis tax is a toxic and massively unpopular impost on the common people.
 It is stifling investment and productivity, just at the time when the Empire is most vulnerable and is be-devilled by the outside world’s economic problems.
-Not to mention that we have a Caesar who is mired in her own incompetence, with an endless succession of over-priced, jobs-for-the-boys, pie-in-the-sky pet projects weighing down the public purse!
+Not to mention that we have a Caesar who is mired in her own incompetence, with an endless succession of over-priced, jobs-for-the-boys, pie-in-the-sky, pet projects weighing down the public purse!
 Would you believe that Julia has been desperately suggesting that somehow I’m to blame for her pathetic lack of leadership skills and economic prowess?
 What am I doing?
 I’m just standing idly by and watching her rapidly implode.
 She doesn’t need any help from me, because she’s doing a brilliant impersonation of someone hell-bent on complete self-destruction.
 But nonetheless, Lazarus, you mark my words.
 Whatever we do, we most definitely cannot risk going against those deceitful and dangerous Soothsayers, or else we will be branded as heretics!
 Before we knew what hit us, we would be headlining with the lions at the Coliseum quicker than you could say “Caro repens” (Fresh meat)!

-Lazarus(Howard): Just keep the pressure on her, she’ll crack.
+Lazarus(Howard): Just keep up the pressure on her, and she’ll soon crack.
 Either that, or her mates over there (gestures toward Swannius and co.) will get in first.
 Her goose is well and truly cooked.
-The longer that lot stay in power, the more they shoot themselves in the foot with yet another ham-fisted policy decision or knee jerk reaction.
+The longer that lot stay in power, the more they shoot themselves in the foot with yet another ham-fisted policy decision or ill-conceived, thought bubble knee jerk reaction.
 She has one foot in the grave and the other on a bar of soap, so it is only a matter of time before she comes a-gutser.

 Lazarus(Howard): A wise man once said , Antonius (Abbott), “Never be seen to murder someone who is happily committing suicide”!(Laughs) All we have to do is bide our time and keep our cards close to the chest, and she’ll do the rest herself.
 Speak of the devil, Caesar (Gillard) looks like she’s making a speech, so lets see what our “fearless leader” has to say for herself this time.